JoyalAJohney/Conversational-AI/README.md

-# Eliza - Conversation AI
+# Eliza - Conversational AI

 A real-time voice AI enabling human-like conversations with memory and interruptions.
 This project integrates models for Speech-to-Text (STT), Groq-fast LLM, and Text-to-Speech (TTS), all communicating via WebSocket with ~1900ms latency.